chriswang27/MyStudyNotes/NLP&LLM/NLP&LLM Knowledge Base.md

   - Load balancing loss: scaling factor * num_experts * $\sum p_i f_i$ -> this reduces the overall imbalance between assigned importance and actual routing

 - Expert capacity

+## Tokenizer

+### BPE

+Most common pair of consecutive byte of data is replaced with a byte that does not occur in data.